 First, we split the input line by space or tabs into an array of strings.
 Then, for each of the words, we give out the word as key and numeric 1 as the value.

-While giving out the key and the value to mapreduce via context, why are we writing "new Text(word)" and new LongWritable(1)?
+While giving out the key and the value to MapReduce via context, why are we writing

 Now, here is the complete code along with exceptions declaration which is part of java way of handling errors.
-To take a look at complete code, please see it on the displayed url of our github repository: https://github.com/singhabhinav/cloudxlab/tree/master/hdpexamples/java/src/com/cloudxlab/wordcount
+To take a look at complete code, please see it on the displayed URL of our GitHub repository:

-In the similar way we create reducer.
-We define our reducer class by extending the Reducer from mapreduce framework and also define the input-output key-value datatypes.
+In a similar way we create reducer.
+We define our reducer class by extending the Reducer from MapReduce library framework and also define the input-output key-value datatypes.
 Then, we define the reduce method.
-Notice the arguments of reduce method.
-First argument is the key and second is an iterator of values which is equivalent of list or cursor.
-So, your reduce method is called on each key and its value.
-Please recollect that the output of mapper is grouped on key by mapreduce framework and then for each group your reduce method will be called.
-All of the values for each uniq key will be passed as second argument.
+Notice the arguments of the reduce method.
+The first argument is the key and second is an iterator of values which is equivalent of list or cursor.
+So, your reduce method is called on each key and its values.
+Please recollect that the output of the mapper is grouped on a key by MapReduce framework and then for each group your reduce method will be called.
+All of the values for each unique key will be passed as the second argument.

 The role of the reduce function is to process the list of values for each key.
-In our case, we are simply iterating over ones and summing it up.
-So, this would give the count for each uniq word.
-The result of reducer is stored in HDFS.
+In our case, we are simply iterating over ones and summing them up.
+So, this would give the count for each unique word.
+The result of the reducer is stored in HDFS.

 Once we are done writing mapper and reducer, we can tie things together by creating a job using Driver.
 The driver code looks like usual Java class having a main method which is traditionally the entry point in Java programs.

-We create a job object set its name correctly.
+We create a job object, set its name correctly.
 Then we set our StubMapper Class as the mapper.
-Then we set our stubreducer class as the reducer.
+Then we set our StubReducer class as the reducer.
 Then we define output key/values data types.
 Then we define the input path - the directory or file from which our job will read data.
-We then define the output path which should be a directory that doesn't exist.
-If it exists, the job will throw error. please note that the input path and output path both are in HDFS.
+We then define the output path which should be a directory that doesn't exist yet.
+If it exists, the job will throw an error. please note that the input path and output path both are in HDFS.